VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Scala CLI version

 `scala-cli` can also run another Scala CLI version, which can be helpful to test unreleased yet Scala CLI functionality.
-The Scala CLI version parameter `--cli-version` must be passed at the beginning of the argument list.
 :::warning
 Running another Scala CLI version might be slower because it uses JVM-based Scala CLI launcher.
 :::

+To run another Scala CLI version, specify it with `--cli-version` before any other argument:

 ```bash
 scala-cli --cli-version 0.0.9+131-gf0ab5c40-SNAPSHOT about